 The file argument must be a string naming an existing file containing Scheme source code.
 The extension can be omitted from file when the Scheme file has a '.scm' or '.six' extension.
 This procedure compiles the source file into a file containing C code.
 By default, this file is named after file with the extension replaced with '.c'.
-However, when output is supplied the file is named 'output'.
+The name of the generated file can be specified with the output argument.
+If output is a string naming a directory then the C file is created in that directory.
+Otherwise the name of the C file is output.

-Compilation options are given as a list of symbols after the file name.
+Compilation options are specified through the options argument which must be a list of symbols.
 Any combination of the following options can be used: 'verbose', 'report', 'expansion', 'gvm', and 'debug'.